Thousands in Warsaw join biggest protest so far against abortion ruling

 After the ruling goes into effect, women will only be able to terminate a pregnancy legally in the case of rape, incest or a threat to their health.

-In an effort to ease tensions, Polish President Andrzej Duda, a government ally, proposed legislation on Friday reintroducing the possibility of terminating a pregnancy due to foetal abnormalities, although only limited to “lethal” defects.
+In an effort to ease tensions, President Andrzej Duda proposed legislation on Friday reintroducing the possibility of terminating a pregnancy due to foetal abnormalities, although only limited to defects that are immediately life-threatening.

 Prime Minister Mateusz Morawiecki pledged lawmakers would proceed with the legislation quickly, but demonstrators were unimpressed.

-“This is an attempt to soften the situation for PiS, but no sane person should fall for it,” activist and leftist lawmaker Joanna Scheuring-Wielgus told Reuters on Duda’s proposal.
+“This is an attempt to soften the situation for PiS, but no sane person should fall for it,” activist and leftist lawmaker Joanna Scheuring-Wielgus told Reuters.

 The government has accused demonstrators of risking the lives of the elderly by defying strict pandemic rules against large gatherings.
 Poland reported a daily record of more than 21,000 new cases of COVID-19 on Friday.

-Five women were charged with organising an illegal protest in the town of Police on Thursday, which drew 850 people, regional police spokeswoman Alicja Sledziona said on Friday.
+Health Minister Adam Niedzielski drew comparisons between the Polish protest and the Black Lives Matter movement against police brutality, saying demonstrations across the United States caused an “escalation” of the pandemic.

-PiS, however, has sought to instil more traditional and Catholic values in public life since it took over power in 2015, ending state funding for in vitro fertilisation, introducing more patriotic themes into school curricula and funding Church programmes.
+Public health experts say there has yet to be conclusive evidence of large-scale spread from the U.S. events.

-Catholic anti-abortion group Ordo Iuris on Friday reiterated its support for the court ruling and opposition to the protesters, and called for calm.
+Five women were charged with organising an illegal protest which attracted 850 people in the town of Police on Thursday, officials said.

-“As an institute, we must condemn any violence, no matter in which way it is perpetrated.
-Nothing justifies hurting another person even in the face of such social unrest,” spokesman Maciej Grajewski said.
+PiS, however, has sought to instil more traditional and Catholic values in public life, ending state funding for in vitro fertilisation, introducing more patriotic themes into school curricula and funding Church programmes.

-Some bakeries in Poland have been selling goods decorated with a red lightning bolt, another symbol of the women’s rights movement in Poland, and some have written the phone number of a hotline helping women seeking terminations in chalk on sidewalks.
+It has also launched a crackdown on LGBT rights and a reform of the judiciary the European Union says subverts the rule law.
+PiS says it seeks to protect traditional Polish values against damaging western liberalism.

-Additional reporting by Marcin Goclowski, Joanna Plucinska, Agnieszka Barteczko and Anna Wlodarczak-Semczuk; Writing by Justyna Pawlak; Editing by Andrew Heavens and Susan Fenton
+Additional reporting by Marcin Goclowski, Joanna Plucinska, Agnieszka Barteczko and Anna Wlodarczak-Semczuk; Writing by Justyna Pawlak; Editing by Giles Elgood and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.